-a) stays at working depth:

-in the case of diving down to 250 metres, the stay at working depth shall not exceed 14 days.
-With regard to deeper diving, the stay at working depth shall not exceed ten days, b) time between saturation periods:

-the time between saturation periods shall at least equal the duration of the previous saturation period.
-With regard to diving deeper than 250 metres, the time between saturation periods shall be at least twice that of the previous saturation period, c) bell run:
+- a) stays at working depth: in the case of diving down to 180 metres, the stay at working depth shall not exceed 14 days.
+With regard to deeper diving, the stay at working depth shall not exceed ten days, - b) time between saturation periods: the time between saturation periods shall at least equal the duration of the previous saturation period.
+With regard to diving deeper than 180 metres, the time between saturation periods shall be at least twice that of the previous saturation period, - c) bell run:

-in the case of diving down to 200 metres, the bell run shall not exceed eight hours.
+in the case of diving down to 180 metres, the bell run shall not exceed eight hours.
 With regard to deeper diving, the bell run shall not exceed six hours.
 If the divers stay dry in a subsea chamber, the bell run can be extended to eight hours.
-A bell run shall be counted from the time when depressurisation of the lock between the bell and the compression chamber starts (and the divers in the bell thus do not have access to the compression chamber) until the bell is reconnected to the compression chamber and the lock pressure is equalised (so that the divers again have access to the compression chamber), d) time in water:
+The timing of a bell run begins when the clamp between the bell and the chamber is first loosened and ends when the clamp is reconnected, ready for pressure equalisation and final transfer of the divers back to the chamber complex.

+d) time in water:

-in the case of diving down to 200 metres, the divers shall not stay in the water for more than four hours over a twelve-hour period.
+in the case of diving down to 180 metres, the divers shall not stay in the water for more than four hours over a twelve-hour period.
 With regard to a three-man bell run, the time in the water can be extended to six hours provided

-1) the diver returns to the diving bell in the course of the third or fourth working hour in water for least a 30-minute break with the diving helmet off.
-Breaks in the bell shall be logged,
+- 1) the diver returns to the diving bell in the course of the third or fourth working hour in water for least a 30-minute break with the diving helmet off.
+Breaks in the bell shall be logged, - 2) the diver has a "dry day" as a back-up diver in the bell at least every three days.
+With regard to diving deeper than 180 metres, the diver shall not stay in the water for more than three hours over a twelve-hour period, - e) use of breathing mask:

-- 2) the diver has a "dry day" as a back-up diver in the bell at least every three days.
-With regard to diving deeper than 200 metres, the diver shall not stay in the water for more than three hours over a twelve-hour period, - e) use of breathing mask: after a maximum of four hours, divers using a breathing mask in the subsea chamber shall have a break in an atmosphere where use of a breathing mask is not necessary, - f) recompression following subsea operations: after a completed saturation period, the divers shall have immediate access to therapeutic recompression for at least 24 hours following completed decompression.
-In the case of surface-oriented diving, the divers shall have immediate access to therapeutic recompression of at least 12 hours after completed decompression, - g) work-free period during work under increased pressure: divers working in water or who work under increased ambient pressure, shall, over a 24-hour period, have a continuous work-free period of at least 12 hours.
+after a maximum of four hours, divers using a breathing mask in the subsea chamber shall have a break in an atmosphere where use of a breathing mask is not necessary,

+- f) recompression following subsea operations: after a completed saturation period, the divers shall have immediate access to therapeutic recompression for at least 24 hours following completed decompression.
+In the case of surfaceoriented diving, the divers shall have immediate access to therapeutic recompression of at least 12 hours after completed decompression, - g) work-free period during work under increased pressure: divers working in water or who work under increased ambient pressure, shall, over a 24-hour period, have a continuous work-free period of at least 12 hours.
 Work and rest periods shall be specified in a shift programme and shall be planned at regular hours, - h) surface personnel in direct communication with divers in the water: the surface personnel in direct communication with divers in the water shall not perform this function for more than four hours consecutively without a break.
 The total time in this function shall be limited upward to eight hours over a twelve-hour period.